Your UPF Clothing: Anti-Aging Program For Every Day can protect your skin and keep you younger. Do you play golf several days out of most weeks?

 Then there are our gardens.
 Lots of us have an agricultural background and remember our parents and grandparents having gardens.
 Some have fenced-in yards to keep the deer out so they can grow flowers and enjoy working with them.

-Where you see flowers, (you know flowers grow better in the sun?) someone is out in the sun a good bit to tend the flowers.
+Where you see flowers, (you know flowers grow better in the sun?) there is someone out in the sun to tend the flowers.

 Is UPF Clothing A Gimmick?